carlosug/agent.rse/README.md

 - simplify plans installation, or
 - generate plans for installation

-SWE-agent is built and maintained by researchers from UPM University.
+**Agent.rse** is built and maintained by researchers from UPM University.